 The Northwest District promotes environmental protection through regulatory consistency, accountability and partnerships in support of a growing economy and healthy community.
 In addition to issuing various kinds of program-specific permits, our office conducts the majority of the day-to-day environmental inspections, including the performance of compliance assistance and enforcement functions.

-District Director Shawn Hamilton provides guidance and oversight to the program areas, while Assistant Director Elizabeth Orr coordinates the district’s compliance functions and manages the district’s branch office.
+District Director Elizabeth Orr provides guidance and oversight to the program areas, while Interim Assistant Director Erin Rasnake coordinates the district’s compliance functions and manages the district’s branch office.
 The district’s three program areas include:

 Regulatory divisions centralized in Tallahassee provide guidance for policy and consistency between each of the districts.

-The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.
+The vision of the Florida Department of Environmental Protection is to advance Florida’s position as a world leader in protecting natural resources while growing the state’s economy.
 The department is focusing on six strategic goals to help achieve this vision:

 Focus taxpayer resources on projects that provide a direct benefit to the environment and local communities.

 Establish and consistently use clear metrics to evaluate and strengthen the department’s programs, activities and services.

 Partner with communities and businesses to protect natural resources and promote economic growth.

 Improve the quality of natural resources through long-term planning, restoration and maintenance.